 Caterpillars feed on plants that they find attractive.
-By feeding on them they store some of the plant’s scent in their bodies.
-Once they have gone through the pupa stage, metamorphizing into butterflies, they release some of these traces of scents which allows them to attract a mate.
+By feeding on them, they store some of the plant’s scent in their bodies.
+Once they have gone through the pupa stage, metamorphizing into butterflies, they release some of these scents’ traces, which allows them to attract a mate.

 Although many smells released attract different types of insects, some smells released warn insects away.
 Insects that can be harmful to the plant are often warned away by the smell, advising them to stay away from poisonous plants.

-Many herbs have been cultivated for centuries for use in food, spreading from herb gardens into the wild.
-Fennel, coriander and parsley are used everyday in cooking.
+Many herbs have been cultivated for centuries for food, spreading from herb gardens into the wild.
+Fennel, coriander, and parsley are used every day in cooking.